modsim/ChromaHD-genmesh/README.md

 - [ ] Switch for fields vs brep meshing
 - [ ] Manual node placement at contact points
 - [ ] Try volume generating
-- [ ] Improve default.in: folds should allow quick selection of kugelpackung
 - [ ] Check if it's possible to import meshes and modify them.
 - [ ] Try embedded bead CP and mesh size control
-- [ ] Time spent on booleans

 Known Issues
 - After mesh size constraints were applied to only surfaces (and points were used inside beads), the Netgen optimizer crashes randomly.